palkan/action_policy/docs/authorization_context.md

   # get the required context object
   # (equals to the context name itself by default, i.e. `account`)
-  authorize :account, through: :current_account end
+  authorize :account, through: :current_account

+  # You can also specify a proc to assign the context.
+  authorize :team, through: -> { @team }
+end
 ```